For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 “You ask all of the ambassadors to help you, and everyone says, ‘no,’ ” she said, speaking by phone earlier in September from a bar in Zagreb, Croatia’s capital.
 “It feels like over here that there’s no virus.”

 Like countless couples and families around the world, Zigdon and her fiance, Pedro Bourgard, 32, had no inkling of the global crisis they would face when they parted ways in early March.
 Days before they were set to reconvene later that month, the coronavirus crisis grounded international travel and countries shut their borders.
-Many people wound up stuck wherever they happened to be.
+Some people wound up stuck wherever they happened to be.

 Nearly six months later, many lives revolve around calls with loved ones stranded across continents and divided by time zones.
 On Facebook pages like Love Is Not Tourism and Couples Separated by Travel Bans, people share experiences and keep a constant eye out for news of any changes in travel restrictions.